ADVENTURES AROUND THE WORLD© Christopher Earls Brennen

 The Bungle Bungles are a plateau of Devonian sandstone whose edges were carved into a mass of these beehive shapes.
 The erosion also extended further into the plateau resulting in a series of deep, sheer-sided gorges and slot canyons, some 100–200m (300-600ft) deep that penetrate the plateau.
 The hikes described below explore two of the most impressive of these canyons while the helicopter flight provides an impressive overview of the entire plateau.

-The only vehicle access to Purnululu National Parkark is by way of a very rough, 53km (33mi) long dirt road known as the Spring Creek Track, which branches off from the paved Great Northern Highway approximately 107km (??mi) north of Halls Creek or 250km (160mi) south of Kununurra in Western Australia.
+The only vehicle access to Purnululu National Parkark is by way of a very rough, 53km (33mi) long dirt road known as the Spring Creek Track, that branches off from the paved Great Northern Highway approximately 107km (68mi) north of the town of Halls Creek or 250km (160mi) south of the town of Kununurra in Western Australia.
 The road is only passable by four-wheel-drive (4WD) vehicles and only during the dry season (about April 1 to December 31).
 It takes about two hours to drive from the Great Northern Highway to the Visitor Center at the entrance to the park.
 However, helicopter and light aircraft tours are available from a number of surrounding airstrips including Kununurra and Warmun.
-The airstrip in the park is know as the Bellburn Airstrip and this is the base for the local helicopter tours.
+The airstrip in the park is known as the Bellburn Airstrip and is the base for the local helicopter tours.

 Cathedral Gorge Hike